gencat/participa/README.md

 ## Testing

-Run `bin/rake decidim:generate_external_test_app` to generate a dummy application to test both the application and the modules.
+Run `DISABLE_SPRING=1 bundle exec rake test_app` to generate a dummy application to test both the application and the modules.

 Require missing factories in `spec/factories.rb`